smhurf/lewagon_challenges/05-ML/01-Fundamentals-of-Machine-Learning/01-Linear-Regression/README.md

 - You can download a detailed description of the dataset [here](https://wagon-public-datasets.s3.amazonaws.com/Machine%20Learning%20Datasets/ML_Houses_dataset_description.txt)

-## Exercice
+## Exercise

-In this exercice, you will model the relationship between the price of houses and their living surface.
+In this exercise, you will model the relationship between the price of houses and their living surface.

 Along the way, you will: